With your generous support, the Delta College Foundation is able to do so much. Here are some recent success stories.

-Beginning in 2017, Delta College will select the top 25 Possible Dream students to receive a $2,000 scholarship each year, for two years of attendance at the College.
+Delta College selects the top 25 Possible Dream students to receive a $2,000 scholarship each year, for two years of attendance at the College.
 The Delta College Foundation Board of Directors approved expanding the use of annual net profits from A Chocolate Affair to offer academic scholarships to Possible Dream students attending Delta.
 Since 2000, the median income of families in the Great Lakes Bay Region has decreased, so the goal of adding this new scholarship is to address the struggle that students face as they consider attending college.

 STEM Explorer hits the road

 As the Delta College STEM Explorer travels throughout the Great Lakes Bay Region, it is very difficult to miss.
 The vibrant and colorful 38-foot customized vehicle is outfitted with state-of-the-art equipment intended to teach science, technology, engineering and mathematics (STEM) to students and residents throughout the region.
 It's on the road now visiting middle schools, high schools and local community events.

 The vehicle was made possible by a $4 million gift from The Herbert H. and Grace A. Dow Foundation in Midland.
 A team of area K-12 teachers, industry experts and Delta faculty and staff work to create fun, meaningful and inspiring activities and learning modules to spark interest in STEM.
 Nathan Elder is the College’s STEM Explorer Coordinator.
 “The Great Lakes Bay Region is a rich resource for STEM talent,” Elder said.
 “It just needs to be developed.
 The development of that talent must start at an early age.
 That is why the STEM Explorer seeks to inspire middle school students in all aspects of STEM.”

 added to sculpture walk